shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 _MinUI is a custom launcher for the [Trimui Model S](http://www.trimui.com/) (aka the PowKiddy A66, sigh)._

 I love this device.
 I think the hardware is great and that the official firmware has a lot of ambitious ideas.
 I even like its design.
 I just wish it were a more focused device.
 Focused on its strengths.
 I don't think playing console games on a 2" screen with frameskip at 12fps is a great experience.
 I think selling it as something that plays up to and including PS1 does it a disservice.
-Where it shines is portable consoles.
+Where it shines is handhelds.
 Game Boy and Game Boy Color.
 Pokémon Mini.
 Neo Geo Pocket and Neo Geo Pocket Color.
 Game Gear.
 (Sorry Japanese friends, I have no experience with the Wonder Swan!)
-I love that it offers a consistent in-game menu with access to save states (and system-wide volume and brightness shortcuts).
+I love that it offers a consistent in-game menu with access to save states (and system-wide volume and brightness button combos).
 But I think locking players out of each emulator's unique settings was a mistake.
 MinUI aims to address those shortcomings.

 ## Before you install